 Changes in currency exchange rates influence our results of operations.
 We import all of our key raw materials, the price of which are denominated in foreign currency, which is mostly the United States Dollar.
-Our export sales, are primarily denominated in currencies other than Indian Rupees and provide a natural hedge against foreign exchange fluctuations towards import of raw material.
+Our export sales, are primarily denominated in currencies other than Indian Rupees.
 Although we selectively enter into hedging transactions to minimise our foreign currency exchange risks, there can be no assurance that such measures will enable us to avoid the effect of any adverse fluctuations in the value of the Indian Rupee against the United States Dollar or other relevant foreign currencies.